Tfloow/Educative/Machine_learning/Chapter/Data_Modeling.md

 ```
 </details>

-Once we used the `fit` funciton, we can use our linear regression by calling the `predict` function.
+Once we used the `fit` function, we can use our linear regression by calling the `predict` function.
 We can pass an array of array and we can get the coefficient with `coef_` and to get the intercept we use `intercept_`.

 To know how good a model is we can use the **coefficient of determination** ($R^2$ value) with the function `score`.